 The Thornlie to Cockburn Central rail line would provide a more direct route for patrons accessing Perth Stadium via the Armadale line and relieve congestion by avoiding the need to change trains in the busy Perth station during events.

-The RAC of Western Australia identified the Thornlie Rail Line extension as an estimated cost of \$340 million as one of their top priorities in their submission on Federal priorities to the Commonwealth in July 2015.
+The RAC identified the Thornlie Rail Line extension at an estimated cost of \$340 million as one of their top priorities in their submission on Federal priorities to the Commonwealth in July 2015.